milon/system-design/glossary/authorization.md

 # Authorization

-The process of granting or denying access to specific resources or functionalities based on a user's identity, role, or permissions.
-Authorization is an important security measure that helps to prevent unauthorized use of systems or data.
+Authorization is a crucial security protocol that involves allowing or restricting access to particular resources or features, contingent upon the user's established identity, assigned role, or allocated permissions.
+It serves as a safeguard, ensuring that individuals can only interact with systems or data for which they have explicit rights.
+This measure is key in protecting against the illegitimate use of systems or exposure of sensitive information.
+By defining and enforcing boundaries on what authenticated users are permitted to do, authorization upholds system security and data integrity, playing a pivotal role in the overarching framework of information security.